Date of Award

 The key to becoming a more sustainable society is first learning to take responsibility for the role we play in energy consumption.
 Real-time energy usage gives energy consumers a sense of responsibility over what they can do to accomplish a much larger goal for the planet, and practically speaking, what they can do to lower the cost to their wallets.
 Synergy is an energy monitoring and visualization system that enables users to gather information about the energy consumption in a building – small or large – and display that data for the user in real-time.
 The gathered energy usage data is processed on the edge before being stored in the cloud.
 The two main benefits of edge processing are issuing electricity hazard warnings immediately and preserving user privacy.
 In addition to being a scalable solution that intended for use in individual households, commercial offices and city power grids, Synergy is open-source so that it can be implemented more widely.
 This paper contains a system overview as well as initial finding based on the data collected by Synergy before assessing the impact the system can have on society.

 Johnson, Sarah and Ropion, Pearce, "Synergy: An Energy Monitoring and Visualization System" (2019).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 150.